codeclinic/wp-spamfree/trunk/readme.txt

 4. If you have JavaScript and cookies enabled, and get a WordPress error message of "Sorry, there was an error.
 Please enable JavaScript and Cookies in your browser and try again.", then there may be a JavaScript conflict that is preventing the WP-SpamFree code from setting a cookie.
 If you are familiar with JavaScript, view the source code of your page.
 JavaScript code containing "window.onload" that appears after the line of code calling the `wpSpamFree.js` file may be conflicting with the WP-SpamFree code.

-5. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).
+5. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post] (http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).

 = Changelog =
 Version 1.03, released 12/01/07: